w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

   :::warning Time frame must be updated

-  Someone trying to mint an NFT outside the specified time frame will trigger a `NoConfig` error, as no configuration has been specified by the collection admin after the time frame ends.
+  Someone trying to mint an NFT outside the specified time frame will trigger a `NoConfig` error, as no configuration has been specified by the collection's admin after the time frame ends.

   :::